Rust-GPU/SPIRV-Tools/porting-plan.md

 - [x] Enforce `OpStore` pointer/object type compatibility with a `relax_struct_store` escape hatch for layout-compatible structs (struct/array recursion) and typed errors; added regressions covering both relaxed acceptance, array-length mismatches, and layout-relaxed acceptance (block layout relax flags).

 With validator options parity achieved, proceed to capability/extension ordering and decoration/layout parity to close the remaining structural gaps.

+## Active Milestone: Optimizer/Reducer Parity
+Broaden optimizer/reducer parity by running the existing C++ regression corpus with the Rust path enabled and shoring up any gaps exposed by CLI/FFI flows.

+Planned tasks:
+- Run existing C++ optimizer/reducer suites with `SPIRV_TOOLS_DISABLE_RUST_OPT=0` and audit any output mismatches or diagnostics that differ from the legacy path.
+- Add Rust-side fixes to close mismatches surfaced by the corpus without copying obvious C++ bugs; prefer e-graph rewrites and typed errors.
+- Keep fuzz/bench scripts (cargo fuzz, criterion/hyperfine) up to date with the Rust path to catch performance or correctness regressions as parity expands.

 ## Upcoming Milestone: Block/Layout Relaxations Parity
 Implement the semantics of layout-related validator options so they match the C++ validator while keeping the Rust path active.